Minebench/Origami/README.md

 Use the command `./origami build` to build the api and server.
 Compiled jars will be placed under `Origami-API/target` and `Origami-Server/target`.

+#### Updating Paper upstream

+Switch into the directory of the Paper submodule and pull changes in from the repository, then run `./origami up` and `./origami rb`.